remix-run/remix/docs/api/remix.md

 }
 ```

 Note that this link will not appear "pending" if a form is being submitted to the URL the link points to because we only do this for "loading" states.
-The form will contain the pending UI for whie the state is "submitting", once the action is complete, then the link will go pending.
+The form will contain the pending UI for while the state is "submitting", once the action is complete, then the link will go pending.

 ### `useFetcher`